 Was that it for the park hotel?
 Actually – no. The story goes that a private investor asked to purchase parts of the old hotel after it was razed.
 The NPS agreed, as long as he removed it himself.

-Today, as far as my research can tell, you can see some of the original remnants of the McKinley Park Hotel in its new home of Healy.
+Today, as far as my research can tell, you can see some of the original remnants of the McKinley Park Hotel in its new home of Healy, 10 miles north of the park entrance.
 The Denali Park Hotel claims a heritage to the original park hotel, and has three railroad cars on its property (like the old hotel) including one from 1943.
 Today’s Denali Park Hotel is a single-story motel rather than two stories.

 Wonder Lake Lodge (Never Built)